dahak-metagenomics/dahak-taco/docs/InstallationUsage.md

 a Snakefile.

-The user should specify the workflow name as the first verb on the command line.
+The user should specify the workflow name as the first verb on the command line, then pass any flags that modify the workflow behavior.
 For example:

 ```
-$ taco read_filtering <workflow-config-file> <workflow-params-file>
+$ taco read_filtering (--config-json|--config-yaml) (--params-json|--params-yaml)
 ```

-will load the Snakefile in `rules/read_filtering/` and will make avaiable all read filtering rules.
+This command will run the Snakemake API with the Snakefile found in `rules/read_filtering` (relative to the current directory where `taco` was run).
+It uses the target specified by the user's workflow configuration file to figure out what rules to run, and runs them using the parameters in the user's parameters file.

 ## Workflow Configuration File